EuroIntervention 2021;16:e1264-e1271. DOI: 10.4244/EIJ-D-20-01107

 Aims: Tricuspid regurgitation (TR) is associated with high morbidity and mortality rates with limited treatment options.
 We report one- and two-year outcomes of the Cardioband tricuspid valve reconstruction system in the treatment of ≥moderate functional TR in the TRI-REPAIR study.

 Methods and results: Thirty patients were enrolled in this single-arm, multicentre, prospective study.
-Patients were evaluated to have ≥moderate, symptomatic functional TR and deemed inoperable due to unacceptable surgical risk.
-Clinical, functional, and echocardiographic data were prospectively collected up to two years (mean duration was 604±227 days).
-At baseline, 83% were in NYHA Class III-IV, and mean LVEF was 58%.
+Patients were evaluated as having ≥moderate, symptomatic functional TR and deemed inoperable due to unacceptable surgical risk.
+Clinical, functional, and echocardiographic data were prospectively collected up to two years (mean duration 604±227 days).
+At baseline, 83% were in NYHA Class III-IV, and the mean LVEF was 58%.
 Technical success was 100%.
 At two years, there were eight deaths.
-Echocardiography showed significant reduction in septolateral annular diameter of 16% (p=0.006) and 72% of patients (p=0.016) with ≤moderate TR grade.
-82% of patients were in NYHA Class I-II (p=0.002).
+Echocardiography showed a significant reduction in septolateral annular diameter of 16% (p=0.006) and 72% of patients (p=0.016) with ≤moderate TR grade; 82% of patients were in NYHA Class I-II (p=0.002).
 Six-minute walk distance and KCCQ score improved by 73 m (p=0.058) and 14 points (p=0.046), respectively.